Best Devices to Measure Golf Swing Speed (Accurate & Worth It)

 2. Garmin Approach R10 — Best Portable Launch Monitor

-The Garmin Approach R10 is one of the best portable launch monitors for golfers who want more than just swing speed.
+The Garmin Approach R10 is one of the best portable launch monitors for golfers who want more than basic swing speed.

-It tracks clubhead speed, ball speed, launch angle, spin, and shot dispersion.
-It also connects with the Garmin Golf app for video and simulator features.
+It can help track clubhead speed, ball speed, launch angle, spin estimates, distance, and shot dispersion.
+It also connects with Garmin app features for practice sessions and simulator-style training.

 • Portable and easy to move